Index

 Users needed motivation during pessimistic moments, rewards on savings to feel progress, help setting realistic goals, transparency about costs, flexibility to access funds, and financial empowerment through learning.
 They wanted the journey to feel less like work through gamification and visual satisfaction.

-After organizing insights through affinity mapping, the core problem crystallized.
 Gen-Z doesn't have a time-management problem.
 They have an emotion-management problem.
-The barrier is psychological: lack of motivation when progress feels invisible, fear of rigid plan commitments, anxiety about using credit responsibly, and absence of immediate gratification.
+The barrier to saving is psychological: lack of motivation when progress feels invisible, fear of rigid commitments, anxiety about using credit responsibly, and the complete absence of immediate gratification.

 How might we create a savings platform that aligns with Gen-Z's existing habits while encouraging sustainable growth in a way that feels natural, rewarding, and non-intrusive?